(Adopted, with thanks, from University of Calgary School of Environmental Design)

 Personal integrity and trustworthiness

 3. Those persons appointed by the Syllabus to positions of leadership and authority have a particular responsibility, not only for their own conduct but also for ensuring, to the extent of their authority and ability:

 That a positive and productive learning and working environment is created and maintained

 That conflicts and concerns are addressed in a positive, timely, reasonable and effective manner

-That persons within their jurisdiction are informed of their rights and responsibilities with respect to conduct
+That persons within their jurisdiction are informed of their rights and responsibilities concerning conduct

 4. The Syllabus undertakes to ensure that its policies, systems, processes, and day-to-day operations foster the goals in #1 and #2 above.

 5. The Syllabus encourages and undertakes to support all members of the Syllabus community in resolving conflicts and concerns in a positive, timely, reasonable, and effective manner.

 6. The Syllabus undertakes to ensure that the protection afforded by the principles of natural justice is extended to all members of the Syllabus community.

 7. The Syllabus undertakes to provide resources through the National Office and website to generate awareness related to this Statement of Principles of Conduct throughout the Syllabus community and to assist in positively resolving conflict.